frankieinguanez/com.mcast.res.yolo/README.md

 conda clean --all
 ```

-- To verify if PyTorch is using GPU type the following command that utilize [torch package](https://pytorch.org/docs/stable/tensor_attributes.html#torch.torch.device) in the Anaconda prompt with the respective conda environmnet activated:
+- To verify if PyTorch is using GPU type the following command that utilize [torch package](https://pytorch.org/docs/stable/tensor_attributes.html#torch.torch.device) in the Anaconda prompt with the respective conda environment activated:

 ```
 python